 At some universities it is also possible to join afternoon clubs attended by Korean university students.
 This way, in addition to fully experiencing Korean university culture, you will have a chance to practice your language skills and make new friends.

-Services at universities
+Services at Korean universities

 Korean universities offer a variety of services.
 The first, and perhaps the most important, service is the dormitory.

-The dormitory is located on campus and is one of the most convenient accommodation options when studying in Korea.
+The university dormitory is located on campus and is one of the most convenient accommodation options when studying in Korea.
 Dormitory rooms, depending on individual university, can be single or double.
 However, one disadvantage of the dormitory is that there is often a curfew, i.e., a time limit by which you have to return in the evening, as well as a maximum limit on overnight absences.
 If this might be a problem for you, you don’t have to worry, as we can help you find alternative accommodation near the university.

 You will also have the opportunity to eat on campus.
-In fact, there are usually one or more canteens where you can eat Korean food at a very cheap price.
+In fact, there are usually one or more cafeterias where you can eat Korean food at a very cheap price.
 There are also cafeterias where you can take a break, and convenience stores, that is, small supermarkets where you can find everything: snacks, drinks, ramen or other consumer goods.

 Last but not least, the library.
 With the student card provided to you by the university, you can borrow books, use the computers made available to students, and study in peace in the designated areas.